PIA VPN review

 I like the fact that the main window displays a lot of information about your connection like the protocol, encryption, port, and authentication cipher.
 It also includes a connection speed graph with a counter that tracks the amount of data you sent and received during the VPN session.

 I also experienced a weird bug that happened when connecting to a server.
-It caused our whole device to freeze up for a few minutes.
+It caused my whole device to freeze up for a few minutes.
 Then, the app crashed, and the PC started working normally again.

 There’s one more thing you should know.
 Under the General tab, there’s the option to choose how the app is displayed on your screen (Attached to Tray/Window).
 Even though the default setting is Attached to Tray, we suggest you switch to Window as soon as possible – the former option makes the app automatically close as soon as you click outside it.
 Also, the Settings window is displayed behind the main tab, obscuring the view.

 Installing and using the Private Internet Access VPN app on Linux was surprisingly easy.
-All we had to do was download an installation script and run it.
+All I had to do was download an installation script and run it.
 It has the same user interface as the macOS and Windows apps.

 The application offers the same features as its Windows and macOS counterparts.
 However, the split tunneling feature is more complicated, because you need to be acquainted with the basics of the Linux filesystem to be able to use it.
 On the other hand, it has an additional option for virtual machines.